nickmmark/two-factor-entropy/README.md

 An average person can hold a set of about 7 ± 2 digits in his/her working memory at any given time.
 This is called the `The Magical Number Seven, Plus or Minus Two Rule` or simply [Miller's Rule](https://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two).
 According to Miller's Rule a significant minority of people will struggle to recall a 6 digit code, and a majority will be unable to recall an 8 digit code.

 Anecdotally, I have noticed that 2FA codes often exhibit patters of non-randomness (such as containing 3 more of the same digit XAAA-BBBX, repeating patterns ABAB-XXXX or ABXX-ABXX, or palindromes ABC-CBA).
 This is interesting, however, the human brain is highly skilled at discerning patterns, even when none actually exist.
-Therefore I decided to systematically analyze 2FA tokens using Shannon Entropy to see if they consistently exhibit less than expected randomness.
+Therefore I decided to systematically analyze 2FA tokens using `Shannon Entropy` and `Kolmogorov Complexity` to see if they consistently exhibit less than expected randomness.

-## approach
+## approach 1

 `Shannon entropy` is a measure of the information content of a string.
 It can be interpreted as the number of bits required to encode each character of the string given perfect compression.